mikegeeves/pact-examples/pact-examples-docusaurus/docs/pact-examples.md

 #### Consumer Features

-To attempt to run the provided examples: `make consumer-feature-examples`
+To attempt to run the provided examples: `make examples`

-This will additionally generate `output/consumer-feature-examples.md` containing a matrix of all examples against the languages and spec versions found, and if they match or not.
+This will additionally generate `output/examples.md` containing a matrix of all examples against the languages and spec versions found, and if they match or not.

 When running, the `pacts` dir for each example is mapped to a tmp dir, where the pacts can then be compared against the